siavava/portfolio/content/writing/computing/exposition/001-multiples-sum/index.md

 However, since tail recursions are usually unrolled into loops by the compiler anyway, they are the preferred programming pattern in most functional programming languages.
 ::

-[^1]: We adjust the value passed to the next recursive call, but we do not
-      mutate the accumulator directly in the current call!
-The function is still pure and referentially transparent.